• Trees For All

 The Trees for All Oregonians Program is a collaborative project led by OUR Community Forestry in partnership with Plant Oregon Nursery.
 The initiative addresses environmental justice, climate adaptation, and community empowerment by ensuring underserved areas benefit from increased urban canopy coverage.

-The Trees For All Program is committed to increasing the number of climate-resilient trees, with a focus on expanding nurseries, supporting workforce development, building community partnerships, and promoting education.
-The program aims to address the shortage of diverse, climate-adapted tree species by expanding nursery capacity and reducing financial risks for rural growers.
+The Trees For All Program is committed to increasing the number of climate-resilient trees planted in disadvantaged communities across Oregon.
+Thanks to funding from the Oregon Department of Forestry, we have partnered with Plant Oregon Nursery to grow and sell 4,000 climate-resilient trees at heavily subsidized cost.
+This incentivizes and enables tree planting organizations across the state to plant more trees in disadvantaged communities.
+Ultimately, the program aims to address the shortage of diverse, climate-adapted tree species by expanding nursery capacity and reducing financial risks for rural growers.

-A key objective is to grow and plant 4,000 trees in disadvantaged communities through collaborations with local organizations.
-The grant also supports workforce development by providing internships and job opportunities for individuals interested in urban forestry careers.
-Additionally, OUR Community Forestry will host virtual workshops to educate community members on tree care and the environmental and social benefits of urban forestry.
+In addition to growing and planting trees, this program also supports workforce development by providing internships and job opportunities for individuals interested in urban forestry careers.
+Additionally, as part of the program, OUR Community Forestry hosts virtual workshops to educate community members on tree care and the environmental and social benefits of urban forestry.

 Because the focus of this program is to expand canopy in underserved communities, trees must be planted within the Disadvantaged Census Block Groups provided by Oregon Department of Forestry.
 View the map of eligible planting locations here.